joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queenless?

+2021-09-20 API-Bioxal (oxalic acid treatment), the bees were all in the top brood box.
+Put on a block of candy.

 2021-09-18 Put in a frame with grubs and brood (in the top box) marked with a blue pin to see if they will make a queen cell.

 2021-09-17 No signs of a laying queen.
 I think the MAQS strips might have killed her off.